Sonfix/HeglaHelper/README.md

    * [Reason]: This one is an optional parameter.
 You can add a reason for every vote you make.
 6. CoinToss: This command returns if the coin lands on head, tail.
 7. Stunden: Converts given decimal number e.g. 1.5 into 1 Hour 30 minutes and 0 seconds
+8. Spesen: Gets the expenses for given country.
+The given country must be written after the whitespace. ``` !Spesen Polen ```

 ## Upcomming Features

 1. Minigames
-2. Get expenses for given country
+2. Add parameter to Spesen to get the values of half day and hotel.

 ## Memory Management